murbard/pytezos/docs/source/quick_start.rst

    <function Interop.using at 0x7fe5d2232840>

    Change current rpc endpoint and account (private key)
-   :param shell: one of 'alphanet', 'mainnet', 'zeronet', RPC node uri, or instance of `ShellQuery`
+   :param shell: one of 'mainnet', 'carthagenet', 'delphinet', 'dalphanet', RPC node uri, or instance of `ShellQuery`
    :param key: base58 encoded key, path to the faucet file, alias from tezos-client, or instance of `Key`
    :return: A copy of current object with changes applied